google/autocxx/README.md

 | Destructors | Works via cxx `UniquePtr` already |
 | Namespaces | - |

 The plan is (roughly) to work through the above list of features.
-Some are going to be _very_ hard, e.g. strings embedded in structs, and it's not at all clear that a plan will present itself.
+Some are going to be _very_ hard, and it's not at all clear that a plan will present itself.
+In particular, some will require that C++ structs are owned by `UniquePtr` yet passed to C++ by value.
+It's not clear how ergonomic the results will be.
 Until we are much further, I don't advise using this for anything in production.

+# On safety

+This crate mostly intends to follow the lead of the `cxx` crate in where and when `unsafe` is required (it doesn't currently do that, because `cxx` has recently changed policy).
+But, this crate is opinionated.
+It believes some unsafety requires more careful review than other bits, along the following spectrum:

+* Rust unsafe code (requires most review)
+* Rust code calling C++ with raw pointers
+* Rust code calling C++ with shared pointers, or anything else where there can be concurrent mutation
+* Rust code calling C++ with unique pointers, where the Rust single-owner model nearly always applies (but we can't _prove_ that the C++ developer isn't doing something weird)
+* Rust safe code (requires least review)

+If your project is 90% Rust code, with small bits of C++, don't use this crate.
+You need something where all C++ interaction is marked with big red "this is terrifying" flags.
+This crate is aimed at cases where there's 90% C++ and small bits of Rust, and so we want the Rust code to be pragmatically reviewable without the signal:noise ratio of `unsafe` in the Rust code becoming so bad that `unsafe` loses all value.

+It's not clear yet how this opinion will play out in practice.
+Perhaps we will get something like `unsafe(ffi)` or `might_be_a_bit_unsafe` (joking!)
+All that is yet to be determined.

 # Build environment

-At present, thirteen of the tests pass.
-The rest are ignored.

 Because this uses `bindgen`, and `bindgen` may depend on the state of your system C++ headers, it is somewhat sensitive.
 The following known build problems exist: